Our Values

 Have a strong work ethic

-Be interested in topics related to structural dynamics and aeroelasticity
+Have an interest in topics related to structural dynamics and aeroelasticity

 Some tools and resources used in our group are listed here.

-Undergraduate researchers
+Undergraduate researchers are expected to

-Graduate researchers
+Graduate researchers are expected to

-Mastery of UG dynamics, structures, and aerodynamics
+Master UG dynamics, structures, and aerodynamics

 My Mentoring Philosophy